XDoubleU/essentia/README.md

 **essentia** is a toolkit which contains reusable tools, helpers and such.
 This allows you to focus on the *essence* of your project.
 These tools are properly tested so that you can rely on their proper functioning.

+I will add some smaller examples here in the near future.
+For now the larger examples and tests can be used as reference.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first